 What makes a whale a marine mammal?
-This class explores the characteristics of marine mammals with hands-on opportunities to handle pelts, bones, teeth and baleen.
-Other activities include making marine mammal rubbings and life-size marine mammal banners.
+This class explores the characteristics of marine mammals with hands-on opportunities to handle pelts, bones and teeth.
+Other activities include making marine mammal rubbings and creative dramatics.

 Using real skeletons and teeth, students will learn about Northwest fishes and sharks, including the elusive sixgill sharks of Puget Sound.
-Activities include fish rubbings, storytelling and other fishy fun!
+Activities include fish rubbings, stories and other fishy fun!

 Fees: $120 per program; $80 per additional program on the same day.
 Limited to 30 participants per program and four programs per day.